FatimahOladipo/ReDI-Web-Dev-Project2/README.md

 How it works:
 The showMore function tells the page to show 2 more clothing items each time you click.
 The displayAttires function updates the page to show the new number of items.
-We connected the button to the showMore function so it works when clicked.